 My DS2: 6.5 years old, 52 lbs, 48″ tall (close to the stated height limit of 50″)

 Installation in 2000 Honda Accord - Just for fun, I did try to install the Smart Seat rear-facing in this vehicle but as anticipated, it didn’t fit easily.
 Technically it did fit RF but with the Smart Seat installed behind the driver, I had to squeeze myself into the driver’s seat and I felt like my dearly-departed grandmother who always drove with her seat all the way forward and her face 6″ from the steering wheel.
 Additionally, there wasn’t enough room between the front seats for the Smart Seat to fit RF in the rear center seating position (you need about 17″ of space between the front seats and I didn’t have anywhere near that), so putting it RF in the center of the backseat would have meant that BOTH front seats would have to be pushed most of the way forward and obviously that’s not an ideal situation.
-Really, it could work RF if placed in the rear outboard passenger’s side – just be aware that the front passenger’s seat would have to be moved most of the way forward which would render that position unusable (or at the very least uncomfortable), for many adults.
+Really, it could work RF if placed in the rear outboard passenger’s side – just be aware that the front passenger’s seat would have to be moved most of the way forward which would render that position unusable (or at the very least uncomfortable), for most adults.
 Making the seat more upright didn’t help at all.
 In this vehicle, having the Smart Seat positioned more upright than recommended in the RF position actually required even more space than when it was properly reclined as per the level indicator.
 Hard to believe, I know – but it’s true.

 Forward-facing installation in this vehicle was much more realistic but I did observe that when the Smart Seat headrest was in its highest position - it almost completely blocked the rear view on that side.
 Here are pics showing how tall it is when on the base in the highest height setting compared with the original Frontier 80 that was already installed on the other side.